ScienceVikings/sciencevikings.github.io/_posts/2020-12-12-HTB-OpenKeyS-Writeup.markdown

 ## Foothold

 ### Traffic Manipulation
 Knowing we have a way to bypass the authentication, and a potential username, let's intercept the request in Burpsuite and modify it.
 Burpsuite is a tool for proxying, manipulating, and scanning web traffic making it extremely beneficial to use when tinkering with requests.
 Here, we've intercepted our -schallenge request, and added a username cookie with the value set to jennifer.
+This should combine our authentication bypass with the `$_REQUEST['username']` weakness we discovered earlier.
 ![Cookie](../images/HTB-OpenKeyS/Foothold_Cookie.png)

 Success!
 Forwarding that manipulated traffic results in tricking the server into sending us back the OpenSSH Key for Jennifer.